home> poets> Maggie Butt poems

 time zig-zags like a running man avoiding bullets

-listen to the echoes of our laughter.
+listen to the silence of our laughter.

 I am veiled bride, gowned graduate, new mum,